tldr-pages/tldr/pages/linux/asciiart.md

 > Convert images to ASCII.
 > More information: <https://github.com/nodanaonlyzuul/asciiart>.

-- Read image from a file and print in ASCII:
+- Read an image from a file and print in ASCII:

 `asciiart {{path/to/image.jpg}}`

-- Read image from a URL and print in ASCII:
+- Read an image from a URL and print in ASCII:

 `asciiart {{www.example.com/image.jpg}}`

-- Choose output width (default is 100):
+- Choose the output width (default is 100):

 `asciiart -width {{50}} {{path/to/image.jpg}}`